alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 A third day, a professor said, "Looks like I'll be done by 11 PM.
 Get to leave early for once."

-Passion and faith in your work is what will carry you through a Ph.D..
+Passion and faith in your work is what will carry you through a Ph.D.
 Nothing else will.

 It was a high bar, and I wasn't sure enough in myself to say I crossed it.